gem5/gem5/util/github-runners-vagrant/README.md

 sudo apt purge vagrant-libvirt
 ```

-## Set up the Vagrantfiles for the GitHub repository
+## Set up the Vagrant for the GitHub repository

 First, generate a Personal Access Token, which you can create [here](https://github.com/settings/tokens)
-Make sure to set admin permissions on this token, then replace instances of `<PERSONAL ACCESS TOKEN>` in the Vagrantfiles ("Vagrantfile-builder" and "Vagrant-runner") with your token.
+Make sure to set admin permissions on this token, then replace the of `<PERSONAL ACCESS TOKEN>` in the Vagrantfile  with your token.

 Next, replace instances of `<GITHUB REPO>` with your GitHub account name and the repository name, separated by a forward slash.
 For example, if your GitHub account name is `example` and your repository name is `example-repo`, you would replace `<GITHUB REPO>` with `example/example-repo`.